yesminmarie/vendas-springboot-jpa/README.md

 in the system.
 The role USER can only manipulate the customers and orders endpoints.</p>

-<p>In addition to the subjects seen in the course, I decided to
+<p>In addition to the subjects I have studied in this course, I decided to
 create unit tests with <strong>JUnit</strong> and <strong>Mockito</strong> to increment the project.</p>

 <p>You can use the Swagger to manipulate the endpoints: